 The McKenzie Interchange Project is a grade-separated interchange on the Trans-Canada Highway, intersecting with Admirals Road and McKenzie Avenue in Saanich.
 The interchange is a critical link for passengers, transit and commercial vehicles on Vancouver Island.
 The project was identified by the Province as a priority in B.C. on the Move, the Province of B.C.’s ten-year transportation plan, due to significant safety, congestion and reliability concerns with the current intersection.

 The McKenzie Interchange Project is expected to improve traffic flow, increase pedestrian and cycling safety, and reduce collisions and traffic congestion for all users.
-Construction began in fall 2016 and it is anticipated that the project will be completed by the end of 2018.
+Construction began in fall 2016 and it is anticipated that the project will be completed in 2020.

 Learn more: McKenzie Interchange Project